hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 The Remove Cloud dialog is used to remove an existing cloud.
 This action sets all cloud, network, storage, and compute controller nodes, and all compute nodes that comprise the cloud to the Not Allocated state.
-In the Not Allocated state, the previous context of the nodes is lost, including their alias names and any HP Cloud OS software that had been previously installed on them.
+In the Not Allocated state, the previous context of the nodes is lost, including their alias names and any HP Helion Cloud OS software that had been previously installed on them.
 To use such nodes again, reset their aliases and reallocate them.
 Once in the Allocated state, they can be associated with a cloud.

 Note: You reset a node's alias in the Edit Node Dialog, and re-allocate it in the Manage Nodes Page.